 Colour can’t be tinted into this product

-I proposed we incorporate a Quick Order feature on the website to allow rapid order taking for B2B customers.
-The design is a simple but powerful workflow that cuts ordering time down substantially for advanced users.
+I proposed we incorporate a Quick Order feature on the website to allow rapid order taking for B2B customers, who are much more familiar with the paint ranges and spend far less time browsing.
+The design is a simple yet powerful workflow that cuts ordering time down substantially for advanced users.

-The new Project Estimator takes into consideration windows and doors in the room and gives separate estimates for the undercoat, topcoat, doors and trim and ceiling paint.
+The new Project Estimator is an advanced paint cost calculator which takes into consideration windows and doors in the room and provides separate estimates for the undercoat, topcoat, doors and trim and ceiling paint.
 Based on the brand chosen, it provides product recommendations, which can be adjusted and added to cart directly from the calculation results.

 Delivering clear, simple advice for painters on the job